Little Navmap Logo

 The file type is determined by content and not file extension.
 See Flight Plan Formats for more information.

-An opened flight plan file will be reloaded on start up (reload and centering can be switched off in the Options dialog on Startup and Update and User Interface).
+An opened flight plan file will be reloaded on start up (reload and centering can be switched off in the options dialog on page Startup and Updates and User Interface).

 You can also drag and drop files from a file manager like Windows Explorer or macOS Finder into the Little Navmap main window to load them.
 Single flight plan files of all allowed formats as well as aircraft performance files are accepted.